rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 #### Optimizer
 When we select an optimizer, we have to take consideration of memory footprint and stability issues etc. Options are **Adafactor**, **Adam** etc. According to **Gopher** paper, adafactor optimizer has smaller memory footprint, and on smaller scale model (<7B) adafactor works well.
 However, when model size goes larger, performance suffers because of stability issue.

-### Evaluation Misconception
+### Evaluation
-A lot of large models come out every year and many claims that they could beat GPT3 model in a wide range of benchmarks like `SuperGlue`, `CLUE` etc. However, when you do benchmark these models in zero-shot setting or some less common tasks (but still very reasonable ones), these models tend to perform really bad.
-I personally tested `GPT3` model (175b) and `UL2` model (20b) on text2sql and sql2text task, GPT3 gives way better performance.
+A lot of large models come out every year and many claims that they could beat GPT3 model in a wide range of benchmarks like `SuperGlue`, `CLUE`, `MMLU` etc. However, when you do benchmark these models in zero-shot setting or some less common tasks (but still very reasonable ones), these models tend to perform really bad.
+I personally tested `GPT3` model (175b) and `UL2` model (20b) on text2sql and sql2text task, GPT3 gives way better performance to the extent that you'll believe UL2 is like garbage.
+The similar thing happened in evaluation in [24].
 You may argue that the model size differs a lot.
-However, we can think the other way around: maybe their model training is not easy/efficient to scale to such level.
-Essentially, what I want to say is that good performance on popular benchmark datasets doesn't mean much for large LM pretraining as this is highly related to source of training data, whether or not doing fine-tuning, proper prompting etc.
+However, we can think the other way around: the results they claim better than GPT3 is also got from a smaller model and maybe their model training is not easy/efficient to scale to such level.
+Essentially, what I want to say is that good performance on popular benchmark datasets doesn't mean much for large LM pretraining as this is highly related to source of training data, whether or not doing fine-tuning, proper prompting etc. Human evaluation is what really matters.

 ### Stability